Ramesses II: Birth, Family, Military Campaigns & Death

 Pi-Ramesses was sited at the eastern part of the Nile Delta.
 The city, whose name translates into “Terrain of Ramesses, Great ruler in Victory”, was packed with monuments in honor of Ramesses.
 There have been counter claims that Ramesses built Pi-Ramesses because he wanted to use it as a military base to launch attacks into Canaan and Syria.

 Some of his early military campaigns as pharaoh were against the Nubians and the Hittites.
-Similar to his father Seti I, Ramesses I set out to reclaim lost Egyptian territories in those regions.
+Similar to his father Seti I, Ramesses II set out to reclaim lost Egyptian territories in those regions.

-In Nubia, he led his army and crushed a number of rebellions.
+In Nubia, he led his army and quelled a number of rebellions.
 In the Nubia campaigns, Ramesses, 22, was accompanied by his sons – Khaemwaset and Amun-her-Khepsef.
 After the rebels yielded, Ramesses built temples at Kalabasha, Beit el-Wali and Gerf Hussein.
-Typically, the walls of those temples depict him striking down his enemies in Nubia.
+In a typical fashion of the king, the walls of those temples depict him striking down his enemies in Nubia.

-The pharaoh also embarked on campaigns in Libya in a bid to stretch his hold in the area, especially along the Mediterranean coast.
+The pharaoh also embarked on campaigns in Libya as part of effort to consolidate his hold in the region, especially along the Mediterranean coast.

-The size of Ramesses I’s military was in the region of 120,000 men.
+The size of Ramesses II’s military was in the region of 120,000 men.
 At that size, his nation was undoubtedly one of the mightiest anywhere in the world at the time.

-About two years into his reign, the young pharaoh did not hessistate when he crushed Sherden sea pirates in the Mediterranean coast.
-Those pirates had for quite some time caused immense havoc to Egypt’s trading routes.
+About two years into his reign, the young pharaoh did not hesitate when he crushed Sherden sea pirates that operated along the Mediterranean coast.
+Those pirates had for quite some time wrecked immense havoc on Egypt’s trading routes.
 Many historians reason that the pirates’ base was likely around the coast of Ionia in southwest Anatolia.
 Some of them also came from Sardinia and surrounding areas.
 The pharaoh laid a trap for the pirates at sea; once the pirates fell for it, he unleashed his forces on them.

 His fourth year on the throne saw him wage war against Canaan in Syria.
 The stelae at Nahr el-Kalb (near Beirut) commemorates this campaign of his.
 Ramesses even took one of the Canaanite princes prisoner.
 The king then proceeded to loot the riches of the Asiatics.
 He also demanded tributes from a number of tribes in the region.